 - Let you observe their teaching

-- Be available for conversations when you are not sure how to proceed with a student, their parents, or even a co-worker
+- Be available for conversations when you are not sure how to proceed with a student, how to deal with their parents, or how to handle an issue with a co-worker

 So, How Do You Find a Mentor?